How to Ship Items from the UK to Nigeria: The No-Stress Guide

 10 kg₦35,000 – ₦70,000

-Step 7: Receive Your Item in Nigeria
+Step 7: Receive Your Package in Nigeria

 Make sure someone is available to receive the package and sign for it if necessary.